oschultz47/NBAModel/README.md

 # NBA O/U and Spread Model

-`NBAModel` is a model for predicting NBA totals and spreads based on team statistics from [teamrankings.com/nba](https://www.teamrankings.com/nba)
+`NBAModel` is a model for predicting NBA totals and spreads based on team statistics from [teamrankings.com/nba](https://www.teamrankings.com/nba) and previous game results

 # Getting Started